abaz1d/PhoneBook-GraphQL-ReactJS/README.md

 This is a simple full stack React application which provides a solid starting point for [ExpressJS](https://expressjs.com/), [ReactJS](https://reactjs.org/), [NodeJS](https://nodejs.org/en/), and [Sequelize](https://sequelize.org/) based applications.
 Client side code is written in React and the backend API is written using Express and [GraphQL](https://graphql.org/).

-A phone book is a book containing the names, addresses, and telephone numbers of telephone subscribers in a particular area.
-A telephone book publisher is a telecommunications service company or telephone information service provider.
+A phonebook application is a book that contains names, addresses, and phone numbers of friends or anyone in a certain area.
+This app is built using React JS.

 ## Before You Begin